Loosper/parallel/cwk2/readme.txt

 Architecture that the timing runs were performed on:
     AMD Ryzen 7 PRO 4750U with N=30000

-A brief interpretation of these results (2-3 sentences should be enough):

     It is clear from that for a fixed problem size the speedup increase is logarithmic and therefore increasing the number of processes gives diminishing returns.
 This is consistent with Amdahl's law, as a large